jschnurr/jschnurr.github.io/content/IT/5-ways-it-can-think-like-the-business.md

 Title: 5 ways IT can think like the business
 Date: 2013-11-20 12:29
-Author: admin
-Category: Planning
-Slug: 5-ways-it-can-think-like-the-business
+Tags: IT,business
 Status: published

 "What will it take to get you into this new ERP software"?
 As an IT industry, we sell what we know.
 From the perspective of the business, we sound like used car salesman.

 For years the industry has aspired to the status of 'business partner'.
 We want the CIO at the boardroom table, enabling transformative business models.
 We want to be consulted on issues of strategy, and to use our creative problem solving skills in a broader business context.
 We believe we're capable, and maybe even entitled; after all, it's a digital world.

 So how do we get there?

-[highlight color="\#eeee22" rounded="yes" class="" id=""]We need to
+> We need to change the way we engage the business.

-change the way we engage the business.[/highlight]  Call it what you like - requirements analysis, business architecture, project scoping - it's that initial translation, that very front edge - where a business problem is articulated and consumed by an IT organization - that's our
+We need to change the way we engage the business.
+Call it what you like - requirements analysis, business architecture, project scoping - it's that initial translation, that very front edge - where a business problem is articulated and consumed by an IT organization - that's our